sudhanshuvlog/Devops-MLOPS-Project/README.md

 2) Long-term Solution:

-Instead of manually updating the URL every time, consider configuring a yum repository for CRI-O. This will allow the playbook to pull the latest version automatically, reducing the need for manual intervention.
+Instead of manually updating the URL every time, we can consider configuring a yum repository for CRI-O. This will allow the playbook to pull the latest version automatically, reducing the need for manual intervention.
 This approach will streamline the process and ensure that the playbook remains up-to-date with the latest CRI-O version.